 I can also turn out articles very quickly, and several editors have told me they are impressed both with my speed and accuracy: they rarely have to do much editing, if any.

-I have written books for a wide variety of publishers, including Pearsons, and articles for The Guardian (supplement), The TES and PC Pro's ICT Review.
-I've been writing lately for various magazines for teachers.
-I've also written for a company that produces software for infant schools.
+I have written books for a wide variety of publishers, including Pearsons and Hodder, and articles for The Guardian (supplement), The TES and PC Pro's ICT Review.
+I also write for various magazines for teachers, and company websites/blogs.

-I am a member of a number of professional bodies (Fellow of Mirandanet and the RSA, member of the Society of Authors), and an ex-Chair of Naace.
+I am a member of a number of professional bodies (Fellow of Mirandanet and the RSA, member of the British Computer Society and the UK's Society of Authors), and an ex-Chair of Naace.

 Please see below for a list of articles, books, papers and other things, like software manuals.